cal-cs184-student/hw-webpages-rk/hw1/index.md

 Here is the color wheel we visualized from test7, with a sampling rate of 1 and default parameters.

-TODO: MAY NEED TO RETAKE IMAGE WITH THE TOP INFO

 <td style="text-align: center;">
     <img src="media/part4-color-wheel.png" width="400px" style="display: block; margin: 0 auto;"/>
     <figcaption>part4 test7</figcaption>